nwisbeta/api-catalogue/README.md

 In the HTML view of the catalogue the URL will appear as `https://sandbox.api.nhs.wales/{system-id}/{api-id}/`

 #### Providing an Open API document
-For Open API documents, the description of each _path/operation_ is used to generate documentation in the HTML view of the cataloge.
+For Open API documents, the description of each _path/operation_ is used to generate documentation in the HTML view of the catalogue.
 You can format the descriptions using markdown syntax.

 #### Providing a WSDL document